Tosche/BubbleKern/README.md

 * **BubbleKern Manual.pdf** Instruction on how to use BubbleKern with more detail than this README.

 ### Installation
-1. Download the complete ZIP file and unpack it, or clone the repository.
+1. Install three scripts in ~/Library/Application Support/Glyphs/Scripts folder.
+Make Bubble Layers and BubbleKern require vanilla and robofab modules to display user interface.
+You can install them easily from Glyphs (Preferences > Addons > Modules).
+If you needed to install modules, you will need to restart Glyphs.
+Installed scripts will appear under Scripts menu.
-2. Double click the .glyphsReporter file.
-Confirm the dialog that appears in Glyphs.
+2. The Show Kern Bubbles viewer plugin needs to be installed in ~/Library/Application Support/Glyphs/Plugins folder (if there is none, create one).
+After installation, you need to restart Glyphs.
+It will show up under View menu as Show Kern Bubbles.
+Alternatively you can double click the plugin file to install it; confirm Confirm the dialog that appears in Glyphs.
-3. Put the .py files under Scripts folder.
-The easiest way to access the folder is to open Scripts menu in Glyphs and choose "Open Scripts Folder".
+3. If the script gives me an error, you may have glyphsapp.py or .pyc in your Scripts folder.
+In that case, delete them and try running the script again.
+Restarting Glyphs may be necessary.
-3. Restart Glyphs
+4. Restart Glyphs

 ### Usage Instructions
 The essential part is that you have a layer called "bubble" and run *BubbleKern* script.
 Every other tool is basically optional.